- DVA Claims and VRB Appeals

 General public information

 General public viewing areas will remain open until capacity is reached, and bag checks will be required upon entry to the site.
-There are three public viewing areas available:
+There is no general public entry via Pitt Street.

 - Martin Place outside Challis House

 Seating is available until capacity is reached, once reached standing room will be available until capacity is reached

 - Martin Place between Pitt Street and Castlereagh Street

 Accessibility and Inclusion

 Accessible Viewing Areas: